module specification

 Balance of independent study and scheduled teaching activity

-Lectures will help develop your knowledge and understanding and seminars, workshops and other activities will allow you to apply your learning to a range of situations, helped by peer and tutor support.
-Throughout the module you will be required to evaluate and critique valuation methods and data, as required for level 7 study.
+Lectures will help develop your knowledge and understanding, while seminars, workshops, and other activities will allow you to apply your learning to a range of situations, helped by peer and tutor support.

 Study will be supported via lectures, seminars, workshops, and guided asynchronous activities.
-Where appropriate, activities, will be captured and made available to allow asynchronous access.
+Where appropriate, activities will be captured and made available to allow asynchronous access.
 The value of this blended approach is that you will be able to continue to explore topics beyond the classroom and interact with your cohort to expand on discussions and debates via the VLE.

 You will receive formative feedback at regular intervals.
-Formative means that the feedback will not go towards your final mark for the module, but you will be able to use the feedback to learn, improve your knowledge of key topics and to develop your academic writing skills.
-Students will be given the opportunity to self-assess their learning in small group sessions and discussions.
+Formative means that the feedback will not go towards your final mark for the module, but you will be able to use the feedback to learn, improve your knowledge of key topics, and to develop your academic writing skills.You will be given the opportunity to self-assess your learning in small group sessions and discussions.

-You will be asked to do independent and guided reading and research to support your learning, this will help you to build a wider knowledge of economic theory and how it relates to the built environment and how it will affect you as a real estate professional.
+You will be asked to do independent and guided reading and research to support your learning, this will help you to build a wider knowledge of economic theory and how it relates to the built environment and how it will affect you as a Real Estate professional.

 Learning outcomes